Marais-Oberkampf, Paris, France

 the kitchen and munching down like the locals do.

 Set in a traditional 18th-century apartment block (smart but not overly grand), the apartment is insulated from the street noise by a cobbled courtyard, giving that rarest of Parisian commodities: a peaceful night’s sleep.
 Indoors it’s airy and uplifting in a simple way.
 Walls and parquet floors are painted various shades of white, and natural light pours in through the Parisian floor-to-ceiling windows.
 If it’s a sunny day you can even open the master bedroom doors onto your private terrace.
 There’s also a big comfy sofa, a TV and some books in the sitting room: perfect for relaxing before an evening on the town.
-But the biggest prize you get here is space: 3 rooms, a charming terrace, and no one to bother you!
+But the biggest prize you get here is space with no one to bother you!

 Set back off the main street, beyond an inner courtyard, the